ourcaldo/nexSEO/replit.md

 # Overview

-NexJob SEO Automation Plugin is a comprehensive WordPress plugin designed to automate SEO optimization tasks for job-related content and provide advanced webhook integration capabilities.
+nexSEO Plugin is a comprehensive WordPress plugin designed to automate SEO optimization tasks for job-related content and provide advanced webhook integration capabilities.
 The plugin has been successfully refactored from a monolithic 1289-line single file into a clean, modular architecture with 14 specialized components.
 It provides automated SEO title and description generation, slug optimization, comprehensive logging capabilities, and a powerful webhook system for external data integration and automatic post creation.

 # User Preferences